 Your baby's new-born hearing screening

 In the first few weeks of life your baby will have several routine health checks.
-One of these checks that your baby hears the sounds needed to learn to talk.
+One of these checks is a free newborn hearing screen.

 For information about this screening test in South Australia have a look at this pamphlet about the newborn hearing screening service.